lkpetrich/Abstract-Algebras/README.md

 ## Rings
-Notebook: `Rings.nb`

 An abstract-algebra ring has two operators, usually called addition + and multiplication * in analogy with what they generalize: addition and multiplication over numbers.
 Addition forms an abelian (commutative) group over the ring's domain, while multiplication forms a semigroup over that domain.
 Multiplication is distributive over addition:
 * a * (b + c) = (a * b) + (a * c)
 * (a + b) * c = (a * c) + (b * c)

+Notebook: `Rings.nb`

 Some rings (domain, addition, multiplication) are:
-* (numbers, addition, multiplication)
+* Numbers: addition, multiplication
-* Boolean: ({true, false}, exclusive or, and)
+* Boolean: {true, false}, exclusive or, and

-Also works for polynomials and matrices.
+There are also rings of polynomials and matrices.

 ### Rings with nonabelian addition groups
-Notebook: `Rings with Nonabelian Addition Groups.nb`

 This is a kind of near-ring where the addition group is made nonabelian.
 The notebook contains some results and worked examples.
 A notable result is that all products of elements are abelian under addition.

+Notebook: `Rings with Nonabelian Addition Groups.nb`

 ### Galois fields and rings
-Notebook: `Galois Fields and Rings.nb`

 In abstract algebra, a field is a ring where multiplication is a group over all the domain but the additive identity, 0, the zero of this operation.
 All the finite fields are known: Galois fields GF(p<sup>n</sup>) for prime p and power n, unique for each order.
 GF(p) is easy: Z(p).
 For higher prime powers, the fields can be implemented as polynomials in GF(p) with multiplication having the remainder after dividing by a "primitive polynomial" of degree n.
 This notebook calculates those polynomials.

 It also does so for "Galois rings", which are related.
 Instead of coefficients in Z(p), it has them in Z(p<sup>m</sup>) for some power m.

+Notebook: `Galois Fields and Rings.nb`

 ## Cayley-Dickson Construction
-Notebook: `Cayley-Dickson Construction.nb`

 This construction finds a sequence of algebras from real numbers, though it can also work with other fields, like rational numbers or finite fields.

 Each algebra in this sequence has addition, multiplication, and conjugation operations.
 Addition is done component by component, conjugation generalizes complex conjugation, and multiplication is rather complicated, defined in recursive fashion, going down the algebra sequence.
 The algebras defined in this sequence lose properties as one goes: